 The second survey area was in the low intertidal zone, where the groundwater seep mixed with the sea.
 Biomass and diversity was much higher at this site (typical for this intertidal zone).
-Nine algal species were identified, five of which had relatively high coverage on the reef.
-Scytothamnus australis had the highest cover of all of the recorded algal species.
-Barnacles were present, but less abundant than at the high shore site, while the little black mussel Xenostrobus pulex was also present.
-Four species of grazing molluscs (limpet, chiton and top shells) and two species of predatory molluscs (whelks) were present.
-The giant shore anemone (Oulactis magna) and two crab species were also found at this site.
+Six algal species were identified, with Scytothamnus australis having highest coverage.
+Barnacles were present, but less abundant than at the high shore site.
+Instead, coverage of the little black mussel Xenostrobus pulex increased significantly.
+Seven species of grazing molluscs (limpet, chiton and top shells) and one species of predatory mollusc (Haustrum scobina) were present.
+The olive anemone (Isactinia olivacea) was also found at this site.
+Red-billed Gulls (Chroicocephalus novaehollandiae) were observed in the water where the seep mixed with the sea.